 But what would a set of New Year’s resolutions look like for you and your church, your role as a leader, or simply as someone who wants to live a life of strategic Kingdom investment?

 And specifically, what if they came from the Bible?

-Though many more could be added, here are fifteen to consider:
+Though many more could be added, here are 15 biblically-based resolutions to consider:

 1. Pray more.

 So he said to me, “This is the word of the Lord… ‘Not by might nor by power, but by my Spirit,’” says the Lord Almighty.
 (Zechariah 4:6)

 Do not neglect your gift, which was given you through prophecy when the body of elders laid their hands on you.
 Be diligent in these matters; give yourself wholly to them, so that everyone may see your progress.
 (1 Timothy 4:14-15)